Type above and press Enter to search. Press Esc to cancel.

 • Samsung Pay: Samsung owners can swipe up on supported devices to launch Samsung Pay and tap their phones against the payment terminal.
 Samsung Pay supports magnetic strip terminals too, making it compatible with virtually every standard credit card reader.

-With these contactless payment methods, you can pass data from one device to another over radio waves, once both devices are close enough to each other.
+With these contactless payment methods, you can pass data from one device or card to a payment terminal over radio waves, once both devices are close enough to each other.

 3. Why should my store accept contactless payments?

 That’s one of the payment processing questions we get asked a lot.
 The short answer is that they are getting more popular than ever.
-Mercator Advisory Group’s 2020 Annual U.S. Debit Card Market Data Review showed:
+There’s plenty of data to back this up.

-But there are more reasons than this for retailers to begin accepting contactless payments.
+But there are more reasons than just popularity for retailers to begin accepting contactless payments.

 They are fast